pytorch/vision/docs/source/feature_extraction.rst

   with a specific task in mind.
 For example, passing a hierarchy of features to a Feature Pyramid Network with object detection heads.

-Torchvision provides :func:`build_feature_extractor` for this purpose.
+Torchvision provides :func:`create_feature_extractor` for this purpose.
 It works by following roughly these steps:

 1. Symbolically tracing the model to get a graphical representation of